Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Agent Adaptation

 \subsubsection{Agent Adaptation w/ Tools}

-Following the rise of the R1 paradigm, the idea of using agent outputs as optimization signals has expanded beyond pure reasoning tasks to encompass tool-using agents.
-These studies extend output-based RL to settings where agents must decide when and how to invoke external tools, integrating real-time feedback from retrieval systems, APIs, or executable environments.
-This marks a shift from reasoning-centric refinement to \textit{tool-grounded adaptation}, where outcome feedback from the external world provides rich and verifiable learning signals.
+When tools enter the A2 loop, the agent must learn a \emph{meta-policy}: not only how to reason but when to invoke a tool, which tool to choose, and how to integrate tool outputs back into the reasoning chain.
+The reward is still computed on the agent's final output, but the policy space is much larger, making credit assignment and data efficiency the central challenges.

-\textbf{\underline{Retrieval-based tool learning.}} Different from earlier work like \textbf{Self-RAG}~\cite{asai2024self} (ICLR 2024) and its successors~\cite{lyu2024retrieve, jiang2025ras, guan2025deeprag}, which introduces an distillation-SFT-based paradigm to teach models to use retrieval tools for search, a recent major line of work investigates how RL can improve the use of retrieval tools for question answering. \textbf{R1-Searcher}~\cite{song2025r1}, \textbf{Search-R1}~\cite{jin2025search} (COLM 2025), \textbf{ReSearch}~\cite{chen2025learning} (NeurIPS 2025), and their successors~\cite{zheng2025deepresearcher, sun2025zerosearch, wang2025stepsearch, hao2025dynasearcher, yu2025medresearcher, shi2025search,wu2025mmsearch} all extend the R1 paradigm by enabling LLMs to autonomously generate and refine search queries during multi-turn reasoning.
-R1-Searcher~\cite{song2025r1} proposes a two-stage RL framework that incentivizes the use of external search APIs, enhancing factual accuracy and reducing hallucinations in open-domain QA.
-Trained with multi-turn RL, the model learns to balance reasoning and retrieval, achieving up to 24\% improvement over strong RAG baselines.
-Similarly, Search-R1~\cite{jin2025search} formulates search invocation as a reinforcement optimization problem, where retrieved evidence and final correctness jointly form the outcome-based reward.
-ReSearch~\cite{chen2025learning} trains LLMs to \textit{reason with search} via reinforcement learning, without any supervised data on reasoning steps.
-It integrates search queries and retrieved results directly into the reasoning chain using tags such as \texttt{<think>}, \texttt{<search>}, and \texttt{<result>} and optimizes the model with GRPO to decide \textit{when} and \textit{how} to search.
-Trained on multi-hop QA tasks, ReSearch yields 9–22\% absolute gains over iterative RAG baselines and exhibits emergent reflection and self-correction behaviors during RL training These works demonstrate that reasoning-oriented RL can naturally extend to retrieval-augmented contexts, allowing LLMs to internalize when external information is needed.
+\textbf{\underline{Retrieval-based tool learning.}} Prior distillation-SFT approaches such as \textbf{Self-RAG}~\cite{asai2024self} (ICLR 2024) and its successors~\cite{lyu2024retrieve, jiang2025ras, guan2025deeprag} teach retrieval tool use from expert demonstrations; RL-based methods instead let the agent discover search strategies on its own. \textbf{R1-Searcher}~\cite{song2025r1}, \textbf{Search-R1}~\cite{jin2025search} (COLM 2025), \textbf{ReSearch}~\cite{chen2025learning} (NeurIPS 2025), and their successors~\cite{zheng2025deepresearcher, sun2025zerosearch, wang2025stepsearch, hao2025dynasearcher, yu2025medresearcher, shi2025search,wu2025mmsearch} all train LLMs to autonomously generate and refine search queries during multi-turn reasoning.
+The distinguishing design choice across this family is the \emph{action representation}: R1-Searcher incentivizes search API calls via a two-stage RL framework (up to 24\% over RAG baselines), Search-R1 formulates search invocation as a joint reward over retrieved evidence and final correctness, and ReSearch integrates queries and results directly into the reasoning chain via \texttt{<think>}/\texttt{<search>}/\texttt{<result>} tags, optimized with GRPO.
+ReSearch is notable for exhibiting emergent reflection and self-correction behaviors---strategic capabilities that were not explicitly supervised but arose from holistic task optimization.